 So, by working visual assets into your content marketing plan, you can give the content you have worked so hard on a bigger chance to shine.
 Try to think of visual assets as a part of your content, just like grammar or tone of voice is a part of a blog post, a visual asset is just another part that adds to your content’s effectiveness as a whole.

 How do I choose visual assets for my content?

 A good visual asset should be functional and purposefully created.

 Why?
-Well, I’m glad you asked, there are two main reasons why you should take some time to create functional visual assets: to aid your audience’s understanding, and ‘the swipe factor’.
+Well, there are two main reasons why you should take some time to create functional visual assets: To aid your audience’s understanding, and ‘the swipe factor’.